Nant-y-Cwm Alumni

 Oxford University Alumnus and Environmental Educator

-early years education.
-This is one of the main reasons I moved back to Pembrokeshire, to send my own children to the school.
-I felt I left NYC with curiosity and the confidence to ask if I didn’t understand.
+“The topic of my University thesis was the importance of play during early years education.
+This is one of the main reasons I moved back to Pembrokeshire, to send my own children to Nant-y-Cwm school.
+I felt I left NyC with curiosity and the confidence to ask if I didn’t understand.
 We were encouraged to

 ask questions not only for clarification, but also to get greater depth on areas you were interested in.”

-After NYC I went on to do A-levels at Pembrokeshire College followed
+After NyC I went on to do A-levels at Pembrokeshire College followed

 by a degree in Human Sciences at Oxford.
 Since then I’ve always been